No Act Of Terror Can Deter Nation From Moving Ahead: Imran Khan - UrduPoint

 Chief of Army Staff General Qamar Javed Bajwa and senior commanders were also present.

-His visit comes days after the armed forces thwarted two attempts by terrorist outfits at Nauskhi, Panjgur and Kech.
+His visit comes days after the armed forces thwarted two attempts by terrorist outfits at Naushki, Panjgur and Kech.

 Imran Khan said no other army had faced unprecedented challenges due to acts of terrorism, in the wake of war in Afghanistan.